Use the following tips to help you in brainstorming an initial list of contacts.

 You can also use external databases, such as Martindale Hubbell, to identify alumni.
 Click on "Advanced Search" and select the "People" tab.
 By putting "Cornell" in the "Law School Attended" box, you will generate a list of alumni.
 Further narrow your search by including location, practice area, or a specific employer name in your search.

 The Career Services Office also organizes a Winter Break Alumni/ae Shadow Program which matches first year students with alumni/ae for a one or two day workplace “shadowing” experience during the break between the fall and spring semesters.
 An organizational meeting for this Program is held each November.
-Contact Lyndsey Bullock, Assistant Director of Career Services for more information.
+Contact Lyndsey Bullock, Director of Recruiting & Employer Relations for more information.

 Another source of information about specific areas of legal opportunity is the faculty and administration of the Law School.
 Students are encouraged to pose questions in specific interest areas, rather than asking for general job-search advice.